-Virtual Reality (VR) and Augmented Reality (AR) are often mistaken used interchangeably.
+Virtual Reality (VR) and Augmented Reality (AR) terms are often mistakenly interchanged.
 The key is there are distinct differences between VR and AR.

 Additionally, there was a recent study that showed the impact of both virtual reality and augmented reality.
 The results of this VR and AR study are astonishing especially now with Covid-19 facilitating more virtual reality and augmented reality applications.

 What is Virtual Reality?

 Virtual reality is an artificially created environment that you are part of and can interact with.
 The computer generated environment is 100% artificial portrayed by a tethered or standalone (mobile) VR headset.

 You might sometimes need other accessories like a headphone, external sensors, a treadmill or even a whole room dedicated to VR.
 Basically the tethered VR headset is the better option since it delivers a more immersive experience.

 Our perception of our surroundings is totally based on the information presented to our senses.
 In the world of Virtual Reality, the information (mainly auditory, visual and partially haptics) perceived is generated by a computer.
 Additional work is being done to include taste and smell to the future experiences.

 In VR, the user must be able to feel a sense of submergence into the new virtual environment.
 You are practically unaware of what’s actually going on around you; you are almost entirely present in the virtual world.

 The experience must also be realistic.
 Hence, the use of a headphone synced with the VR.
 Other accessories such as a VR suit further bolster the illusion.

 AR is basically an altered (or augmented) form of reality rather than an entirely computer generated experience.
 This translates into overlaying computer-generated perceptions onto your view of your environment.